rdtscp/sup_script/README.md

 6. Enter your details and press "Save".

-7. Now if you click on a product on supreme's webstore, it will add to cart in specified size and take you to the checkout page.
+7. Now if you click on a product on supreme's webstore, it will add to cart in specified size and take you to the checkout page and autofill your details.

 ## Advanced Extension